Paul F. Hendrix

-Paul F. Hendrix is a Professor in the Odum School of Ecology at the University of Georgia.
+Paul F. Hendrix is a professor in the Odum School of Ecology at the University of Georgia.
 He is widely considered an expert in the biology and ecology of earthworm invasions.

+Hendrix received his PhD from the University of Georgia.
+In 2011, he was awarded the Lifetime Professional Achievement Award of the Soil Ecology Society.

+Hendrix is the editor of Biological Invasions Belowground: Earthworms as Invasive Species.